index

 Digestifs

-Cider can produce some excellent drinks for after dinner as well and the most famous is Somerset Cider Brandy.
+Cider can produce some excellent drinks for after dinner, and the most famous is Somerset Cider Brandy.
 This is produced in the same way as Calavados (French apple brandy) but is made from Somerset cider so is all the better for it.

 Cider is distilled in copper stills to produce a concentrated Apple Eau de Vie and this is matured in oak barrels to produce cider brandy.
 The spirit takes on the colour and flavour of the wood to produce a rich apple brandy which is fabulous after dinner.